-The class will meet weekly in 215 IM West on Thursdays 1:50-4:40 p.m.
-The course is structured as a seminar, with emphasis on large and small group interaction.
+The class will meet weekly in Wells A236 on Thursdays 1:50-4:40 p.m.
+The course is structured as an in-person seminar, with emphasis on large and small group interaction.

-Our purpose in this class is to learn together.
-I am therefore keen to create an environment in which we support each other's learning through dialogue.
+Our purpose in this class is to develop an understanding of the scholarly foundations to the work we plan to do in community.
+Each of us will have our own path to our own practice and how we want to express it in a scholarly way.
+Nevertheless, our objective will always be to learn together and to support each other in our parallel journeys.
+I am therefore keen to create an environment in which we develop a collective learning space through dialogue.
 During class students should feel free to raise questions, share pertinent experiences, bring interesting articles to class, or make suggestions about how we do things.
 In addition, since this course is taught in an interdisciplinary fashion it is expected that there will be diversity in disciplinary backgrounds and epistemological beliefs within the class.
 As such, it is important that we cultivate a tolerant, open-minded ethos within the class.
+Our goals will be the same, our scholarly views may differ.